-Jaffrey has a fundamentally flawed downtown that has the potential for great things.
+Jaffrey has a flawed downtown that has the potential for great things.

-The Mill building will one day bring housing, economic activity, and vibrancy to our downtown.
-The Community Center will one day bring a social gathering place to watch a ballgame, learn, play, and receive services.
-The 39 Webster Street site will one day be a successful mixed-use development, replacing an old dilapidated factory that is hardly being used.
-Blake Street will become a center of activity, with the depot expanding and additional retail being added to the south.
-The Park Theatre will one day be refurbished, offering up movies, plays, music, and other entertainment to enthusiastic crowds.
-Aylmer's Grill will expand, while restaurants of similar quality will find a home on Main Street.
+One day, the Jaffrey Mill complex will bring housing and economic activity to our downtown.
+The Community Center will serve as a social gathering place to watch a ballgame, learn, play, and receive services.
+The 39 Webster Street site will be a successful mixed-use development, replacing an old dilapidated factory that is hardly being used.
+Blake Street will become a center of activity, with the depot expanding and additional retail being added to the South.
+The Park Theatre will be refurbished, offering up movies, plays, music, and other entertainment to enthusiastic crowds.
+Aylmer's Grille will expand, while restaurants of similar quality will find a home on Main Street.